SVG stands for Scalable Vector Graphics, an XML grammar for stylable graphics, usable as an XML namespace.

 Since all modern displays are raster-oriented, the difference between raster-only and vector graphics comes down to where they are rasterized; client side in the case of vector graphics, as opposed to already rasterized on the server.
-SVG gives control over the rasterisation process, for example to allow anti-aliased artwork without the ugly aliasing typical of low quality vector implementations.
+SVG gives control over the rasterization process, for example to allow anti-aliased artwork without the ugly aliasing typical of low quality vector implementations.
 SVG also provides client-side raster filter effects, so that moving to a vector format does not mean the loss of popular effects such as soft drop shadows.

 Most existing XML grammars represent either textual information, or represent raw data such as financial information.
 They typically provide only rudimentary graphical capabilities, often less capable than the HTML 'img' element.
-SVG fills a gap in the market by providing a rich, structured description of vector and mixed vector/raster graphics; it can be used standalone, or as an XML namespace with other grammars.
+SVG fills a gap in the market by providing a rich, structured description of vector and mixed vector/raster graphics; it can be used stand-alone, or as an XML namespace with other grammars.

 XML, a W3C Recommendation for structured information exchange, has become extremely popular and is both widely and reliably implemented.
-By being written in XML, SVG builds on this strong foundation and gains many advantages such as a sound basis for internationalisation, powerful structuring capability, an object model, and so on.
+By being written in XML, SVG builds on this strong foundation and gains many advantages such as a sound basis for internationalization, powerful structuring capability, an object model, and so on.
 By building on existing, cleanly-implemented specifications, XML-based grammars are open to implementation without a huge reverse engineering effort.

-It is certainly useful to have a standalone, SVG-only viewer.
+It is certainly useful to have a stand-alone, SVG-only viewer.
 But SVG is also intended to be used as one component in a multi-namespace XML application.
 This multiplies the power of each of the namespaces used, to allow innovative new content to be created.
 For example, SVG graphics may be included in a document which uses any text-oriented XML namespace - including XHTML.
-A scientific document, for example, might also use MathML [MATHML] for mathematics in the document.
+A scientific document, for example, might also use MathML for mathematics in the document.
 The combination of SVG and SMIL leads to interesting, time based, graphically rich presentations.